audiojs/audio-buffer/process.md

 			* Simple WAA
 		* Ex: calculate FFT in analyserNode from audioBuffer, ASAP.
 			* getChannelData (instant), create ndarray (should be speedy), use fft (fast).
+	* ✔ Just polyfill ArrayBuffer, force format to be floating point
-* What is the profit of keeping ndarray wrapper over the raw data?
+* ✘ What is the profit of keeping ndarray wrapper over the raw data?
 	* - `fill` method is implementable manually quite efficiently
 		* Use fill method of typedarray beneath
 	* - ndarray utils can be applicable as `ndmethod(ndarray(buffer.data))`
 	* + the way to access data without destruction of inner structure
 		* - requires data wrapper with get/set methods
-* What does it give to us keeping format as a separate property?
+* ✘ What does it give to us keeping format as a separate property?
 	* - it isn’t faster on creation, in fact having prototyped these props is faster
 	* - intuitively, the buffer itself has all properties, not some inner stuff like `.format.shit`
 * Is it better to keep data channeled, or single-buffer?